1 Timothy Chapter 5

 1. Let the elders who *lead well be deemed worthy of double honor, especially the men laboriously toiling in the word and in teaching.

-2. For the scripture says: “You shall not muzzle an ox while it’s treading out grain.”2quotation/allusion to Deuteronomy 25:4 And: “The workman is worthy of his wages.”3“The workman is worthy of his wages.”
+2. For the scripture says: “You shall not muzzle an ox while it’s treading out grain.”2quotation/allusion to Deuteronomy 25:4 And: “The workman is worthy of his wage.”3“The workman is worthy of his wage.”
 Isn’t a quotation/allusion of any specific verse in the Old Testament, but it’s direct quote of Luke 10:7.
-This could be Paul saying (indirectly) that Luke’s gospel was inspired by God, and thus is scripture.
+This is likely Paul saying (indirectly) that Luke’s gospel was inspired by God, and thus is scripture.

 3. Don’t accept an accusation against an elder except by two or three witnesses.